thiwaK/ZLT_S10_CPE/README.md

 ## Getting Shell Access

+Gaining shell access is a crucial step.
+Once you have shell access, the router is no longer a "black box" and you are able to interact directly with its underlying system.

 > [!NOTE]
 > There are several ways to gain shell access to the device.
 Depending on your current firmware version, some methods may or may not work as expected.